 The new airport’s terminal was built in a style reminiscent of traditional Istanbul’s domed mosques and baths.
 The shape of the air traffic control tower, which is inspired by the tulip flower, also deserves recognition.
 The tulip is one of the most recognizable traditional symbols of Istanbul.
-Name of the flower is derived from the Turkish word “tulbent” meaning turban.
-During the Ottoman Empire, the tulip was a symbol of sultan’s power.
+The name of the flower is derived from the Turkish word “tulbent” meaning turban.
+During the Ottoman Empire, the tulip was a symbol of the sultan’s power.
 The air traffic control tower project won first prize in the “Future projects – Infrastructure” category at the 2016 World Architecture Festival in Berlin.

 The Istanbul New Airport calls itself a “green” airport, thanks to the possibilities of recycling and the use of rainwater.
 However, it is worth remembering that the construction of the airport was accompanied by massive deforestation.
-In this case – question, whether the balance in nature will be kept, is still unanswered.
+In this case – the question, whether the balance in nature will be kept, is still unanswered.

 Although the New Airport has been partially opened, there are still heavy construction works happening inside.
 What was recently open for travellers, it is still an empty area.
 Most stores remain closed, at this moment there is only a small duty-free shop open now.
-For a more convenient airport experience, we will have to wait at least for a few more weeks.
+For a more convenient airport experience, we will have to wait at least a few more weeks.